AJKZ/HR-Bank-front-end/README.md

 An interface that simulates an ATM system.

-Has functionality for checking user account balance and withdrawing (fake) money. <br>Uses HTTP requests to communicate with a back-end.
+Has functionality for checking user account balance and withdrawing (fake) money. <br>Uses HTTP requests to communicate with back-end.